anup1384/parse-server-example/README.md

 * Docker registry hub, you can use any other registry like, ECR, GCR.

-I’m using local mac k8s to setup & deploy an parse-server, but you may use any other provider or infrastructure.
-To start with, first ensure that the Kubernetes Cluster is up and running.
+I’m using local mac k8s to setup & deploy parse-server app, but you may use any other provider or infrastructure.

-This repository has a Dockerfile and a helm chart for deploying parse-server on Kubernetes.
+This repository has a Dockerfile,Jenkinsfile (pipeline script to build,deploy app on k8s using helm chart) and a helm chart for deploying parse-server on Kubernetes.

+### Steps

-# Install and Enable helm in your cluster:
+# 1. Install and Enable helm in your cluster:

 ```
 # Download helm package and unpack it